-Most permitting issues addressed in the bill have already been clearly defined in the Gulf Council's Aquaculture FMP and Gulf Aquaculture Permit.
-The Gulf Council is especially concerned with Section 6(b)(2)(B & C) and does not support culture of non-native species.
-The term "naturalized" is not defined and could be interpreted to include species that are not native to a region but have invaded.
-Propagation of these invasive species could have major unintended consequences on the surrounding marine environment.
-Additionally, sterility is not a guaranteed state, and non-native stocks should not be cultured.
-The Gulf Council recommends the culture of only native, non-genetically modified, non-transgenic species with progeny cultured from wild caught brood stock.
-Lastly, the Gulf Council's Aquaculture FMP and Gulf Aquaculture Permit strictly prohibit culture of shrimp and corals in federal waters.
+The Gulf Council does not support culture of non-native species.
+Propagation of 'naturalized' or invasive species could have major unintended consequences on the surrounding marine environment.
+Additionally, sterility is not a guaranteed reproductive state, and non-native stocks should not be cultured under this presumption.
+The Gulf Council recommends the culture of only native, non-genetically modified, non-transgenic species with progeny cultured from wild-caught broodstock.
+Lastly, the Gulf Council's Aquaculture FMP and Gulf Aquaculture Permit strictly prohibits culture of shrimp and stony corals in federal waters.
 Each regional fishery management council should determine which suite of species are available for culture with the appropriate rationale.